tomtidswell/hullabalook/README.md

 # Bugs
 * The animations can seem a little glitchy when clicking between products
 * The interface seems a little sparse, so the design should be improved
+* When the browser is tablet sized the tiles can cut off to the right - this behaviour is ok on mobile but is awkward wihtout touch to scroll right